LoekL/React-Native/notes-react-native.md

   - Used for presenting static data
   - Cannot handle fetching data
   - Easy to write
+  - These are functions, so you can call props like `props.name`

 ```javascript
 const Header = () => {